Table of Contents

 - Patara Beach – beautiful sand beach, make sure to leave before sunset, that’s when turtles take over

-As for the beaches, Kaputaş is really the most picturesque.
+As for the beaches, Kaputaş is the most picturesque.
 However, it’s small and filled with people during the day.

-Patara beach is stunning, but be sure to check the following two things before going there: the weather conditions and time spent traveling.
+Patara Beach is stunning, but be sure to check the following two things before going there: the weather conditions and time spent traveling.

-Turkey Itinerary – 3.
+Turkey Itinerary 3.
 DAY: KAS – DENIZLI – PAMUKKALE

 Good morning to Kaş.
 I hope you relaxed enough on the beach yesterday.
 Today, we have a long travel day ahead of us.

 One thing to remember is that local buses don’t have an exact timetable.
 And it takes much longer to get to Pamukkale for you.
-Still, it’s possible, I did it, and it was fine.
+Still, it’s possible.
+I did it, and it was fine.
 It just took me the entire day to get from Kaş to Pamukkale.

 In the evening, you’ll get to Pamukkale.
 Check in to your accommodation and have a good rest.

-Where to stay in Pamukkale: My TOP TIPS for Accommodation
+Where To Stay In Pamukkale: My TOP TIPS For Accommodation

-Turkey Itinerary – 4.
-DAY: PAMUKKALE & OVERNIGHT TRANSFER TO CAPPADOCIA
+Turkey Itinerary 4.
+DAY: PAMUKKALE

-Things To See In Pamukkale
+Best Things To Do In Pamukkale

 - Travertine Pools Complex